mapcentia/geocloud2/README.md

 ## Key features of GC2

 - Setup everything using a slick web based application.
 No configuration files!
-- Upload and import into PostGIS from different spatial formats like ESRI Shape, MapInfo tab/mif, GeoJSON, GML, KML and ESRI fileGDB.
+- Upload and import into PostGIS from different spatial vector and raster formats like ESRI Shape, MapInfo tab/mif, GeoJSON, GML, KML, ESRI fileGDB, GeoTIFF and ACS.
 And non-spatial formats like CSV and MS Access.
 - Automatically configuration of MapServer and MapCache.
 - Build-in WFS-T for feature editing with QGIS.
 - Define MapServer style classes for WMS.